jtpereyda/boofuzz/docs/user/quickstart.rst

 With a Session object ready, you next need to define the messages in your protocol.
-Once you've read the requisite RFC, tutorial, etc., you should be confident enough in the format to define your protocol using the various :ref:`static protocol definition functions<static-primitives>`.
+Once you've read the requisite RFC, tutorial, etc., you should be confident enough in the format to define your protocol using the various :ref:`block and primitive types <protocol-definition>`.

-Each message is a :class:`Request <boofuzz.blocks.Request>` object, whose children define the structure for that message.
+Each message is a :class:`Request <boofuzz.Request>` object, whose children define the structure for that message.

 Here are several message definitions from the FTP protocol: